Zeeshmania/Timetable_Generator_Project/README.md

 They enter their available study times through a one-week calendar (e.g. Monday 16:00 - 18:00, Saturday 12:00 - 13:00 and 16:00 - 18:00).

-They can select from a list of other preferences (maximum 2 study hours per session, no studying after a certain time etc.)
+They can select from a list of other preferences.
+This includes breaks (an n-minute break every m minutes, or a Pomodoro structure) or Recall (bringing back specific topics later on).

 ### Generation